Youssef-Elbanna/Whatsapp-Automative-Sender-AR-EN/README.md

-# Whatsapp Sender
+# Whatsapp Automative Sender AR-EN

-Whatsapp Sender automates sending of messages via Whatsapp Web.
+Whatsapp Automative Sender AR-EN automates sending of messages via Whatsapp Web.
 The tool allows you to send whatsapp messages in bulk.
 This program reads the list of contacts you provide and send a predefined message to each number in the list.